bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 #### Additional credits
 Sketch is based on the EMS sketches from 'Jvdmeer' from the Nodo forum.

+#### Which license applies here?
+The MIT License.
+This means that you can do whatever you want with my code!
+No need to ask me.
+It is always nice however to publish your version to Github to help others.

 #### Legal Notices
 'Worcester, Bosch Group', 'Buderus' and 'Nefit' are brands of Bosch Thermotechnology.